buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 ## Introduction

+This is the preferred (and easiest) way to install the Tyk OSS Gateway on Kubernetes.
+It will install Tyk in your Kubernetes cluster where you can add and manage APIs via the Tyk Kubernetes Operator.
 ## Prerequisites

  - Redis.
 Redis is required for all of the Tyk installations and must be installed in the cluster or reachable from inside K8s.